vpominchuk/laravel-theme/README.md

 | `theme:activate {theme_name}` | Activate theme        |

 ## Switching between themes
-You can easily switch between youe themes in two different ways:
+You can easily switch between your themes in two different ways:

 1. Using artisan command
 ```shell